École Nationale des Sciences Appliquées d'Oujda

-The École nationale des sciences appliquées d'Oujda or ENSA d'Oujda is a Moroccan Grande École d'Ingénieurs, part of the network of ENSA.
+The École nationale des sciences appliquées d'Oujda or ENSA d'Oujda is a Moroccan Grande École d'Ingénieurs, is a part of the network of ENSA, a group of higher education Moroccan public schools.

 History

 ENSAO was founded in 1999 to train highly qualified engineers.
 It is located in Oujda.

 Academics

 The training lasts 5 years.
 ENSAO and is divided into two cycles: